jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 ## Format of input1.json

 input1.json represents the json files, it stores all existing comments.
-Each line of the .json file has this same format:
+Each line of the .json file represents one comment, and each line has this same format:

 ```console
 {"video_id": "PMootRNTC-A", "author": "@tedybossu98", "comment_id": "UgwRfodAvGV1UOSQHhN4AaABAg", "like_count": 145, "reply_count": 51, "is_reply": false, "parent_comment_id": "", "published_date": "11 years ago", "crawled_date": "2023-10-31T22:35:37.499265", "is_video_owner": false, "comment": "Great Lord.
 Every time i hear this song i picture myself calling my ex and having the most romantic conversation on Earth. (her crying ..me crying) but when the song ends i never call her.
 I go play MW3 ..lame"}